God is the one who makes me great

 $19.95

-“God is the one who makes me great” is an account of the author's life trajectory in Brazil and the challenges in search of a better life for himself and his family, including your immigration experience to the United States.
+“God is the one who makes me great” It is an account of the author's life trajectory in Brazil and the challenges in search of a better life for themselves and their families, including your immigration experience for the United States.

-with subtlety, the author demonstrates the fragility of the human being through the experiences lived in everyday life.
-A warning that if we do not give due care to the spiritual aspect of our lives, we can end up destroying what God, carefully, built for our enjoyment as partakers of his Kingdom.
+Subtle, The author demonstrates the fragility of the human being through the experiences lived on a daily basis.
+A warning that if we do not care for the spiritual aspect of our lives, We can end up destroying what God, carefully, built for our enjoyment as participants in your kingdom.

-His trajectory is a special reminder that we should have respect for life and that the suffering experienced most of the time is the result of our individual choices..
+Its trajectory is a special reminder that we must have respect for life and that the sufferings experienced most of the time are the result of our individual choices.

-A story that demonstrates in practice that standing can only be a temporary status, which requires vigilance so as not to be followed by a sudden and fatal fall.
+A story that demonstrates in practice that being standing can be just a temporary status, which requires surveillance not to be followed by a sudden and fatal fall.

 - ISBN 13: 978-1-7328876-9-5

-- Publishing company: VLM Press, Deerfield Beach, FL USA
+- Publisher: VLM Press, Deerfield Beach, FL USA

 - Publication Date: May 2019.